simoncblyth/opticks/notes/issues/CX4GDMLTest_soIdx_27_29_33.rst

 Observations on CX4GDML:

-* suspect time consuming node nudging is happening at node level when it could be done at mesh level : this would save loada time, by only doing this once per shape
+* suspect time consuming CSG node nudging is happening at node level when it could be done at mesh level : this would save loada time, by only doing this once per shape